gigl.distributed.graph_store.dist_server#

 num_servers-1).dataset (DistDataset) – The

-DistDatasetobject of a partition of graph data and feature data, along with distributed patition book info.master_addr (str) – The master TCP address for RPC connection between all servers and clients, the value of this parameter should be same for all servers and clients.
+DistDatasetobject of a partition of graph data and feature data, along with distributed partition book info.master_addr (str) – The master TCP address for RPC connection between all servers and clients, the value of this parameter should be same for all servers and clients.

 master_port (int) – The master TCP port for RPC connection between all servers and clients, the value of this parameter should be same for all servers and clients.